scala/scala-lang/_posts/2018-03-15-release-notes-2.12.5.md

 ## Known issues

-There is a regression since 2.12.4 when compiling code on Java 9 that uses macros.
-Running on Java 9 isn’t affected, only compiling.
+There is a regression since 2.12.4 when compiling code on Java 9 or 10 that uses macros.
+Running on Java 9 or 10 isn’t affected, only compiling.
 Details: https://github.com/scala/scala-dev#480

 There is no workaround.
 You must either compile on Java 8 or wait for 2.12.6.